MachineLearningForAll/MachineLearningForAll.github.io/teaching.md

 ---
 layout: page
-title: "Teaching"
+title: "A Framework for Machine Learning Education"
 permalink: /teaching/
 ---

-# Teaching: A Framework for Machine Learning Education

 Machine learning is transforming nearly every field of science and technology, leading to its growing popularity across diverse disciplines.
 As a result, teaching